 Children under the age of 5 must stay in the gym only; they are not allowed on the track.

-If a group of at least 10 volleyball players or 8 soccer players wishes to play, and there are not enough basketball players to occupy three courts, the north court will be made available to them.
+If a group of at least 10 volleyball players wishes to play, and there are not enough basketball players to occupy three courts, the middle court will be made available to them.

-Once volleyball or soccer gains the court, they will have 1 hour to play.
+Once volleyball gains the court, they will have 1 hour to play.
 At that time, if there are enough basketball players to occupy all three courts, basketball will be allowed to regain priority on the court.
-If no one is waiting, volleyball or soccer will be allowed to continue.
+If no one is waiting, volleyball will be allowed to continue.